Swpy39/DCLPO/README.md

-# DiffCurri-DPO: Difficulty-Aware Curriculum for Direct Preference Optimization
+# Modeling Structural Difficulty in Preference Data for Large Language Model Alignment

-This is the open code of the paper ``DiffCurri-DPO: Difficulty-Aware Curriculum for Direct Preference Optimization''.
+This is the open code of the paper ``Modeling Structural Difficulty in Preference Data for Large Language Model Alignment''.

 ### Environment
 ```